 Polyglot is an in-house platform for managing translations.

 The idea is to have all application strings in one place and share them between platforms.
-By using polyglot, translations across platforms are consistent and we remove the chance of developer error while copying the strings in the app.
+By using polyglot, translations across platforms are consistent, and we remove the chance of developer error when copying the strings in the app.

-To use Polyglot in and Android project, use the Gradle plugin.
+To use Polyglot in an Android project, use the Gradle plugin.

-Consult the documentation on the link for more details.
+Consult the documentation on the linked page for more details.

 Both the strings (files called

 polyglot-config.yml) should be committed to the repository so the app can be built even without access to the Polyglot API.

 You may find that older Android projects use a Ruby gem called